ePages-de/epages-devportal/_posts/2018/2018-10-18-responsabilities-of-a-product-owner.md

 ## Staying open-minded

 Another important aspect: A PO should stay open-minded, and try to keep a neutral perspective on the product.
-Even with a totally new project, it might only take six to ten weeks to loose this perspective, to be no longer open-minded and stick to internal restrictions.
+Even with a totally new project, it might only take six to ten weeks to loose this perspective, suddenly no longer being open-minded and sticking to internal restrictions.

 When coming across a cool new feature the first thought should never be: “Great feature, but we can’t do this for our product, because we have technical restrictions, and costs would be to high”.
 So, POs sometimes need to push themselves and reset to zero.